-The provisions of this Treaty shall not extend to rights and advantages which may have been or may hereafter be granted by either of the Contracting Parties for the purpose of facilitating frontier trade relations with adjacent States in border areas.
+The provisions of this Treaty shall not extend to such rights and advantages as may have been or as may hereafter be granted by either of the Contracting Parties for the purpose of facilitating frontier trade relations with adjacent States in border areas.

-The Contracting Parties guarantee the enforcement of arbitral awards with regard to disputes arising out of the commercial or other contracts of their corporate bodies or institutions, where the Parties have duly agreed to refer the dispute to an ad hoc or permanent arbitral tribunal for settlement.
+The Contracting Parties guarantee the enforcement of arbitral awards made in disputes arising out of the commercial or other contracts of their corporate bodies or institutions, provided that the parties have duly agreed to refer the dispute to an ad hoc or permanent arbitral tribunal for settlement.

-Orders for the enforcement of arbitral awards shall be made, and the enforcement itself carried out, in accordance with the laws of the Contracting Party enforcing the award.
+Orders for the enforcement of arbitral awards shall be made, and such awards shall be enforced, in accordance with the laws of the Contracting Party enforcing the award.

-This Treaty shall be ratified as soon as possible and shall enter into force on the date of the exchange of the instruments of ratification, which shall take place at Moscow.
+This Treaty shall be ratified as soon as possible and shall enter into force on the date of the exchange of the instruments of ratification, which shall take place at Pyongyang.